Yes, You Guessed It . . .

 The Adventure Begins Again

 At first, the progress was slow and ragged.
-Tux was a strong-willed, extremely fast, and very energetic dog the first several years.
+Tux was a strong-willed, extremely fast, and very energetic dog for the first several years.
 I should have named him “Whirlwind.”
-He was easily stimulated by just about anything that moves, so it took quite a bit of training (yes, even negative or corrective) to get him to mind.
-Add to that his absolutely overwhelming desire to meet and play with every dog or human, adult, or child – he was so gregarious it can frighten strangers.
+He was easily stimulated by just about anything that moved, so it took quite a bit of training (yes, even negative or corrective) to get him to mind.
+Add to that his absolutely overwhelming desire to meet and play with every dog or human, adult, or child – he was so gregarious it could frighten strangers.
 I took him to a behavior class and to agility training.
 When agility stopped for the winter, other bad behaviors emerged.
 One by one we eliminated them.
 And like every other dog I’ve ever loved, he’s worth it . . . and Tuxedo has aged gracefully into a very sweet, well-mannered, and nearly perfect dog.
-As he aged, he still walked about 5 miles a day with me and Spark and Prinny!
+As he aged, he still walked about 5 miles a day with me, Spark, and Prinny!

 – And Then –